bandaletov72/www/README.md

 MANUAL INSTALL
 --------------------------------------------------------------------------
-Download archive by pressing "Download ZIP" button at the right of GitHub page.
+Download Installer Archive from INSTALLER folder onto your desktop.

+Unzip it and unzip internal archive shop.zip

-Unzip and upload all files to www directory of your web server and enter in browser http://YOUR_SITE/index.php
+upload all files to www directory of your web server and enter in browser http://YOUR_SITE/index.php

 DEFAULT ADMINISTRATOR
 --------------------------------------------------------------------------